navigate

 Query String Handling

-Query parameters are automatically serialized and appended to the final URL.
+Query parameters are automatically serialized with URL encoding and appended to the final URL.

 navigate('/search', {}, {